CDCgov/phoenix/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Requesting a new feature or program enhancement
-title: ''
+title: "[New Feature Request] - requested enhancement"
-labels: ''
+labels: enhancement
 assignees: ''

 ---